National Democratic Alliance: History

 The NDA was formed in May 1998 as a coalition to contest the general elections.
 The main aim of the NDA was to form an anti-Indian National Congress coalition.
 It was led by the BJP, and included several regional parties, including the Samata Party and the AIADMK, as well as Shiv Sena, but Shiv Sena broke away from the alliance in 2019 to join the Maha Vikas Aghadi with Congress and the NCP.
-Samata Party also broke away from alliance in 2003 after formation of Janta Dal (United).
+Samata Party also broke away from the alliance in 2003 after formation of Janta Dal (United).
 The Shiv Sena was the only member which shared the Hindutva ideology of the BJP.

 After the election, it was able to muster a slim majority with outside support from the Telugu Desam Party, allowing Atal Bihari Vajpayee to return as prime minister.

-The government collapsed within a year because the AIADMK withdrew its support.
+The government collapsed within a year because J. Jayalalithaa's AIADMK withdrew its support.
 After the entry of a few more regional parties, the NDA proceeded to win the 1999 elections with a larger majority.
 Vajpayee became Prime Minister for a third time, and this time served a full five-year term.

-The NDA called elections in early 2004, six months ahead of schedule.
+The NDA then called elections in early 2004, six months ahead of schedule.
 Its campaign was based around the slogan of "India Shining" which attempted to depict the NDA government as responsible for a rapid economic transformation of the country.
-However, the NDA suffered a defeat, winning only a 186 seats in the Lok Sabha, compared to the 222 of the United Progressive Alliance led by the Congress, with Manmohan Singh succeeding Vajpayee as prime minister.
+However, the NDA suffered a defeat, winning only a 186 seats in the lower house, the Lok Sabha, compared to 222 of the United Progressive Alliance led by the Congress.
+Manmohan Singh thus succeeded Vajpayee as prime minister, serving for ten years 2004–14.
 Commentators have argued that the NDA's defeat was due to a failure to reach out to the rural masses.
-The scenario however changed quickly with the rise of Gujarat CM Narendra Modi who went on to become India's PM from 2014 onwards.
+The political situation, however, changed again with the rise of NDA-aligned Gujarati Chief Minister, Narendra Modi, who went on to become India's Prime Minister following the NDA's success in the election of 2014.